About Huzefa Hamid

 - 28 July, 2015 GMT

 Sometimes you have the perfect setup for your strategy and the market literally moves in exactly the opposite direction.
 This is called “Pattern Failure”.
-Those pattern failures can be just as strong as the original move you were expecting.

 - The Pin Bar: Textbook Trades Actually Happen